ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/json.md

                'sugars_value': '10.6'},
 ```

-# Using the Python Dictionary representation of the JSON object to answer questions
+# Using the Python Dictionary Representation of the JSON Object to Answer Questions

 Suppose that `cola_data` represents the Python Dictionary representation of the JSON associated with the product lookup from the sample Python code in the article above.
 A complete listing of that JSON appears [at this link](cola_data_as_python_dict/).